Der-Henning/tgtg/README.md

 ## Disclaimer

-TGTG forbids the use of their plattform the way this tool does.
+Too Good To Go explicitly forbids the use of their plattform the way this tool does.
 In their Terms and Conditions it says: "The Consumer must not misuse the Platform (including hacking or 'scraping')."

 If you use this tool you do it at your own risk.
 TGTG may stop you from doing so and may even delete your account.